Do you remember the story about Jesus as defense lawyer for the woman accused of adultery?

 In this story of Jesus as defense lawyer, he shows us what criminal defense lawyers do.

 In this case the crime was adultery.
-And if convicted under the laws, the punishment could be death – death by a group of people throwing stones at you until eventually dead, a death by torture.
+And under the laws, the punishment could be death; death by a group throwing stones at you until eventually dead.
+So, a death by torture.

 Jesus as defense lawyer

 The accused person could testify.
-Through much of our legal history the accused was incompetent to testify due to a presumption that they would lie to save themselves.
-But even with that right, the accused having an advocate speak for her gives her a better chance of being heard, fairly.
+Through much of our legal history the accused was incompetent to testify.
+The presumption was that they would lie to save themselves.

 Jesus accepts, advocates for an unpopular person

 Here, Jesus speaks for her, and advocates for her life.
-He accepts the challenge.
-Jesus as defense lawyer, advocates for a socially condemned person.
+So he accepts the challenge.
+So here, Jesus as defense lawyer, advocates for a socially condemned person.

-Our tool for achieving that outcome the law (including the law of evidence and the law of jury power), and our ability to connect with people persuasively.
+Our tool for achieving that outcome is the law (including the law of evidence and the law of jury power).
+And we must use our ability to connect with people persuasively.

 The laws of evidence

-Had there been two or more witnesses present to accuse and claim to be witness to the woman’s adultery, the law proscribed the death penalty for both the woman and the man.
-Deuteronomy 22:22 (“If a man is discovered having sexual relations with another man’s wife, both the man who had sex with the woman and the woman must die.”)
+But had there been at least two witnesses present to testify to the woman’s adultery; the law proscribed the death penalty for both the woman and the man.
+Deuteronomy 22:22 (“If a man is discovered having sexual relations with another man’s wife; both the man who had sex with the woman and the woman must die.”)

-Where is the man?
-How do we know the man is not any one of the men in the de facto jury?
-The prosecutors do not have the man who they claim committed adultery with the woman.
+And where is the man?
+How do we know the man is not among the men in the de facto jury?
+After all, the prosecutors do not produce the man who they claim committed adultery with the woman.

-Could this be the meaning of Jesus’ argument?: “The one without sin among you should be the first to throw a stone at her.”
-Was that was a challenge to the prosecutors to produce the guilty man, if they could?
+Could this be the real meaning of Jesus’ argument?: “The one without sin among you should be the first to throw a stone at her.”

 The prosecutors fail to produce evidence to prove claim

-After the accusers all have left, Jesus asks a legal question: “Woman, where are they?
+Then after the all accusers leave, Jesus asks a legal question: “Woman, where are they?
 Has no one condemned you?”
-With no accusers remaining, our attention is drawn to the requirement of eyewitnesses to the crime before guilt could be established and a sentence imposed.
+With no accusers remaining, he draws our our attention to the requirement of eyewitnesses to the crime; before guilt can be proven and imposition of a sentence.

-Jesus’ statement: “Neither do I condemn you” can be interpreted to mean that Jesus was no eyewitness to any claimed behavior of the woman.
+We can interpret Jesus’ statement: “Neither do I condemn you” to mean that he was not an eyewitness to any criminal act by the woman.
 The presumption of innocence remains unless overcome by evidence of guilt.
-An accusation alone is nothing.
+And an accusation alone is nothing.
 Jesus as defense lawyer makes this clear.

-One interpretation of the story can be that Jesus gained her acquittal by skillful use of the laws accepted by the jury.
+So this story shows that Jesus gained her acquittal by skillful use of the laws accepted by the jury.

 A jury’s right and power to sentence

-Was the woman put on trial in the proper manner under the laws at the time?
+Was the woman put on trial properly, under the laws of the time?
 The contrary appears more likely (not unlike the Trial of Jesus, later).

 And yet, we can still use the story to illustrate the jury’s traditional right and power to sentence.

-Whether a proper, lawful trial or not – the accusers urged a death sentence to be carried out by the crowd, right there on the spot.
+Whether a lawful jury trial or not; the accusers urge a death sentence.
+And the prosecutors urge the crowd to carry it out, right there on the spot.

-Jesus as defense lawyer, invoked not only the law and its requirements.
-He also made a direct appeal to the right, and the power of the de facto jury to refuse to convict her.
+Jesus as defense lawyer, invokes not only the law and its requirements.
+And he also makes a direct appeal to the right, and the power of the de facto jury to refuse to convict her.